Around the halfway mark of the Legislative Session, the rumors of a new gaming deal started boiling over.

 Linda Chaney — Originally, the Gaming Compact implementing bills cut out city governments from having a say in whether a former pari-mutuel could relocate inside their boundaries.
-The St. Pete Beach Republican didn’t think that was right, but she didn’t throw a fit — she worked the process.
-A freshman lawmaker who knows how to work the process is uncommon.
+The St. Pete Beach Republican didn’t think that was right, but she didn’t throw a fit — she worked The Process.
+A freshman lawmaker who knows how to work The Process is uncommon.
 A freshman who is successful in doing so is rare.
-And one gets it done during a three-day Special Session is unicorn-level rare.
-Not only did Chaney pull it off, but did it in all the right ways.
+And one who gets it done during a three-day Special Session is unicorn-level rare.
+Not only did Chaney pull it off, but she did it in all the right ways.

 Jackie Toledo — The Compact had most lawmakers seeing dollar signs and little else.
 Not so for this Tampa Republican.
 Toledo has been a leader in the fight to end human trafficking, and she knows that it doesn’t matter if it’s the Super Bowl or the casino — more tourist traffic means the potential for more trafficking.
 She wasn’t afraid to broach the subject during the Special Session, asking tough questions about whether Seminole Gaming employees had the training to spot victims and seeking concrete data related to trafficking on tribal lands.